If you’re anything like me, then you were brought up with the belief that making money was bad, but at the same time it was something to strive for.

 Start working on helping others and following your passion to the best of your ability.
 You may not even know what your passion is, but if you’re taking action, it will come to you sooner or later.

-Sometimes it’s helpful to do the things that don’t work in order to find what does work, which brings me to the point of this article, making money.
+Sometimes it’s helpful to do the things that don’t work in order to find what does work, which brings me to the point of this article, making a living.

 Express Your Creativity